Oranje Zwart

 Mixed Hockeyclub Oranje Zwart was a Dutch professional field hockey club located in Eindhoven, North Brabant, which was founded on 1 September 1933.
-With around 1,700 members - as of 3 May 2006 - it is one of the biggest clubs in the Netherlands.
+With around 1,700 members - as at 3 May 2006 - it was one of the biggest clubs in the Netherlands.
 The 2,000 capacity Sportpark Aalsterweg is their home venue.

 In 2016, the club merged with neighbouring club EMHC.
 The name of the new club is HC Oranje-Rood.